ocean-data-qc/ocean-data-qc/docs/Upgrade Guidelines.md

     ocean-data-qc-setup-1.3.0.exe
     lates.yml

-I think the blockmap file is not needed to make it work
+I think the blockmap file is not needed to make it work.

+Update the installers in the `README.md`

-## 4. Tests
+## 5. Tests

 Before uploading to GitHub you may want to install in your computer just to be sure that everything works well.